 - Launch the Splashtop app and open a text editor, such as Notepad, on the Windows desktop, and set focus on that editing window.

-- If you want to access the Function keys which are not supported on the BT keyboard (i.e. F1~F12), you can tap the '^' icon on the tablet to show a virtual keyboard of Function keys.
+- If you want to access the Function keys which are not supported on the BT keyboard (i.e. F1~F12), you can tap the keyboard switch icon to switch between virtual keyboard and Function keys.